justenPalmer/uni/README.md

 - Unified method signatures - No more looking up method definitions and rewriting them.
 All methods (actions) in Uni have the exact same signature.
 - No prototype chains - Uni speeds up applications by not utilizing prototype chains that are costly for property lookups.
 - No complex language - Uni uses only basic javascript syntax; allowing beginners to jump in and veterans to reduce cognitive load.
-- Tiny - Uni is less than 200 lines of code.
-It does not burden your application with unnecessary weight.
+- Tiny and transparent - Uni is less than 200 lines of code.
+It does not burden your application with unnecessary weight and should be easy for an intermediate coder to read and fully understand.
-- Transparent -

 ## OBJECTIVES